ipvm-wg/homestar/homestar-wasm/README.md

   `1.0` is converted into an `Ipld::Float`, which is then translated and passed into `fn` as a float argument (`f64`).

+  **Note**: However, if the input argument to the WIT interface is one of the WIT interger types, but the incoming value is an `Ipld::Integer`, then the IPLD value will be cast to that integer type, and remain as one for the rest of the computation.

 - **WIT to IPLD Translation**:

   Conversely, when a `float32` or `float64` value is returned from a WIT